OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/hdinsight/hdinsight-hadoop-create-linux-clusters-arm-templates.md

             "Australia Southeast"
         ],
         "metadata": {
-            "description": "The location where all azure resources will be deployed."
+            "description": "hello location where all azure resources will be deployed."
         }
         },
         "clusterType": {